ysongh/CheapNYC-App/README.md

 - Display user favorites deals and deals they made on user profile
 - Add checkbox
-- Allow user to change their name and interests
+- Allow user to change their name, interests, and image